shuhash/codes/README.md

 - 👋 Hi, I’m @shuhash
-- 👀 I’m interested in Ethical Hacking, c,python
+- 👀 Certified Ethical Hacker,Bug Hunter
-- 🌱 I’m currently learning sql
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me ...
-An certified Bug Hunter..

 <!---
 shuhash/shuhash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.